Annotating and Auditing the Safety Properties of Unsafe Rust: Unsafety Genesis and Annotation

-Furthermore, objects of an enumerated type can be unwrapped directly via unsafe APIs without performing a validity check.
-We use the annotation \texttt{Unwrap(x, T)} to specify the conditions required for safe unwrapping.
-For instance, \texttt{Option::unwrap\_unchecked(self) -> T} can be annotated with \texttt{Unwrap(self, Some(T))}, and \texttt{Result::unwrap\_unchecked(self) -> T} with \texttt{Unwrap(self, Ok(T))}.
-Finally, \texttt{Typed(p, T)} means the memory pointed by the pointer can be used for creating an object of type T. Rust has such safety requirements for several constructors named \texttt{from\_raw}, such as \texttt{Rc::from\_raw(ptr: *const T) -> Rc<T>} which requires the pointers must be returned from an \texttt{Rc} object via the \texttt{Rc::into\_raw(this: Rc<T, A>) -> *const T} method.
+Furthermore, for enumerated types, the \texttt{Unwrap} safety tag specifies the variant required for a safe unchecked unwrap.
+For instance, \texttt{Option::unwrap\_unchecked(self)} can be annotated with \texttt{Unwrap(self, Some(T))}.
+Finally, \texttt{Typed} means that the memory pointed by the pointer can be used to create an object of type T. Rust has such safety requirements for several constructors named \texttt{from\_raw}, such as \texttt{Rc::from\_raw(ptr: *const T) -> Rc<T>} which requires the pointers be returned from an \texttt{Rc} object via the \texttt{Rc::into\_raw(this: Rc<T, A>) -> *const T} method.